What is the Counselling & Mental Health services process about?

 Trained and experienced in dealing with the broad scope of difficulties encountered by university students, the professional staff counsellors and psychologists of the Counselling Service emphasize our clients' strength and capacity for change.
 The counselling process works to enhance a student's ability to solve problems, make decisions, and cope more effectively with life's major stressors and daily demands.
 To learn more, please see Our Approach for more information.

 Yes.
-Please see Crisis Support for more information.
+Please see Urgent Care for more information.

 Please see Our Services for information on cost.